New Hours and Procedures at the Frisco Historic Park & Museum

-Continuing to today, and for many, many years and generations to come, the Frisco Historic Park & Museum is fulfilling its mission to bring the past into the present and future, and to show us all exactly how the storied history fits in to where we are now.
-Besides the artifacts and structures that display the times Frisco and its people have endured, the museum holds regular lectures, guided hikes, tours and other activities designed to bring the past to life.
+The Frisco Historic Park & Museum is fulfilling its mission by presenting how our history fits into where we are now.
+Besides the collections of artifacts and structures that interpret Frisco and its people, the museum holds regular lectures, guided hikes, tours, and other events designed to bring the past to life.

-Put your hands on the history, and really get a flavor of the roots of this Mountain West culture.
+Put your hands on the history, and experience the roots of this Mountain West culture.
 Visit the Frisco Historic Park & Museum on 2nd and Main Street, in downtown Frisco.